groceryheist/cdsc_reddit/README.md

   - Extracting terms from Reddit comments in `tf_comments.py`
   - Detecting common phrases based on [Pointwise mutual information](https://en.wikipedia.org/wiki/Pointwise_mutual_information) "Wikipedia article on pointwise mutual information")
   - Building TF-IDF vectors for each subreddit `idf_comments.py` and (more experimentally) at the subreddit-week level `idf_comments_weekly.py`
+  - Using [Latent semantic indexing](https://en.wikipedia.org/wiki/Latent_semantic_analysis) to reduce the dimensionality of TF(-IDF) matrices.
-  - Computing cosine similarities between subreddits based on TF-IDF `term_cosine_similarity.py`.
+  - Computing cosine similarities between subreddits based on TF-IDF.
+  - Using these similarities for clustering.

 Right now, two steps are still in earlier stages of progress:

-- Approach comparable to tf-idf for similarity between subreddits in terms of comment authors.
-- Clustering subreddits based on cosine-similarities using [power iteration clustering (PIC)](http://www.cs.cmu.edu/~wcohen/postscript/icml2010-pic-final.pdf "Paper on power iteration clustering")

-The TF-IDF for comments still has some kinks to iron out to remove hyper links and bot comments.
-Right now subreddits that have similar automoderation messages appear very similar.

-The user interfaces for most of the scripts are pretty crappy and need to be refined for re-use by others.

 ## Pulling data from [Pushshift](https://pushshift.io "Pushshift.io") ##